 Du bist die Liebe meines Lebens – “You are the love of my life.”
 This is the strongest declaration of love in German.

-The Germans are extremely efficient when it comes to love!
-Men are expected to ask the women for a date and to pay.
-When a man arrives to pick up his date, he must bring flowers and if she lives with her mother, he must bring her flowers, too.
+The Germans are extremely efficient when it comes to love.
+Traditionally, men are expected to ask the women for a date and also pick up the tab.
+When a man arrives to pick up his date, he must bring flowers.
+If she lives with her mother, the man should bring flowers for the mother as well!

 Finally, tardiness is unforgivable.
 If you’re running late for a date, you might as well not show up!

 Valentine’s Day in Germany is a newer celebration (post World War II), and is generally considered an adult holiday.
 While you will find the normal gifts and keepsakes you’d find anywhere else, in Germany many of these items also include a pig, which is considered a symbol of luck!

 How to Say “I Love You” in Italian

 Along with the French, Italians are known for their romantic expressions of love.
 In fact, whether it’s an operatic aria or simply whispering sweet nothings to your lover, many people think the phrase “I love you” is best voiced in Italian.